Breaking Stereotypes: Stuti Shukla

 MM: How do you keep your spirits high amidst professional pressure and hectic schedule?
 Any long drawn out hobbies that you still indulge yourself in?

 SS: Spending time with family and friends is a big stress buster.
-I try to seize as much time as possible to plan something with my family, to travel to places that provide new experiences twice a year.
+I also take time to travel with my family, to places that provide new experiences twice a year.
 I started doing yoga a few years ago, meditation calms me down and helps me stay centred.

 MM: You have come a long way in your journey; how do you feel when you look back – do you have any regrets?